emmaclinton/emmaclinton.github.io/malcomb/RP-Malcomb-Report.md

 1. Create a mask
 2. Reclassify the flood layer (quintiles, currently binary)
 3. Reclassify the drought values (quantile [from 0 - 1 in intervals of 0.2 =5])
-4. AGGREGATE: Create final vulnerability layer using envi. vulnerability score and ta_capacity
+4. AGGREGATE: Create final vulnerability layer using environmental vulnerability score and ta_capacity.

-Figures to Include:
-- map of resilience by traditional authority in 2010, analagous to figure 4 of the original study
-- map of vulnerability in Malawi, analagous to figure 5 of the original study
-- map of difference between your figure 4 and the original figure 4
-- map of difference between your figure 5 and the original figure 5
+We then georeferenced maps from the original study using QGIS in order to compare the results generated by our R script to those found in Malcomb et al. (2014).
+We ran a Spearman's Rho correlation test between the two maps of Figs. 4 and 5 to determine the differences in results.

 ## Unplanned Deviations from the Protocol
 Our first pass at creating a workflow before seeing the data outlined several areas of uncertainty.
 For instance, we were unsure of at what level of organization the DHS data came in (household level, village level, or district level).
 We were also unsure of the factors outlined below, which are ultimate sources of uncertainty in our replication analysis.

 In this protocol, it was unclear how exactly the livelihood zones data were divided into the four categories of livelihood sensitivity.
 This is a large source of uncertainty in our analysis.
 In addition, the original study states that it broke the data into quintiles by assigning values of 0-5 to the data.
 This would actually result in six classes, or sextiles.
 We decided to use quintiles and assigned values of 1-5 when normalizing our data.
 It is also unclear how binary data in the original study was normalized on a 1-5 scale.
 For binary variables (e.g. sex), we assigned a value of 1 to the presumed lower-risk option (e.g. male) and a value of 2 to the higher-risk (e.g. female).